xcart/xc5-manual/en/modules/ebay_integration/configuring_the_ebay_integration_module.md

 2. Adjust the settings in the **Product options** section:
     ![]({{site.baseurl}}/attachments/9306381/9438492.png)
-    The settings in this section will apply to all the products in your X-Cart store, for which similar settings have not been set {% link "at the level of categories or individual products" Configuring-the-eBay-Integration-module_9306381.html %}.
+    The settings in this section will apply to all the products in your X-Cart store, for which similar settings have not been set [at the level of categories or individual products](#configuring-ebay-options-for-products-and-categories).

     *   **Listing duration**: Select a duration for your store's eBay listings.
 Ebay help on listing duration is available [here](http://pages.ebay.com/help/sell/duration.html).
     *   **Product condition**: Select the condition of the products you are going to export to eBay.
-Click the <u>Condition help</u> link for help on item condition for your category.
+Click the _Condition help_ link for help on item condition for your category.
     *   **Product price modifier**: If necessary, the price of items sold via eBay can be made higher or lower than the price of these items in your X-Cart store.
 The price difference can be implemented by setting a product price modifier.
         For example, to add a $1 per item processing fee for eBay orders, you should set the price modifier as "[1.00] + [ $ ]":
         <img>